Rob Neill, Artistic Director

 Anthony Dean, Technical Director

 Anthony is a sound artist, a theater designer, and a proud capricorn.
-He has been with the Neo-Futurists since 2015, and has put lights in boxes, lights on strings, and lights on various body parts since.
+He has been with the Neo-Futurists since 2015, and has put lights in boxes, lights on tubes, lights on various body parts.
 He is currently looking for more places to put lights.
 Anthony composes and designs electro-acoustic sound for theater, film, and art installations.
 His love for sound brought him to a love of telephones and is now writing a book on the topic.
-Anthony holds a B.A. in Theater with High Honors and a B.A. in Music with Honors from Wesleyan University where he now works as a theater sound designer.
+Anthony holds a B.A. in Theater with High Honors and a B.A. in Music with Honors from Wesleyan University where he now works as a visiting sound designer.
 Anthony is also the technical manager for The Tank in NYC.

 For more on Anthony, visit anthonydean.org